Back to Blog

 Phase 1: Foundation (Days 1–7)

-Most properties complete this phase within a working week.
-The chatbot is then tested with real inquiry scenarios across all languages you plan to support before going live.
+Most properties get through this in a working week.
+Then the chatbot gets tested against real inquiry scenarios, in every language you plan to support, before it goes live.

 Phase 2: Channel Deployment (Days 8–14)

-Deploy the chatbot on your highest-traffic inquiry channels first.
-For most international beach resorts, the priority order is:
+Deploy on your highest-traffic channels first.
+For most international beach resorts, that order is:

 Phase 3: Optimization (Days 15–30)